isaiah0812/isaiahbullard-website/src/pages/home/README.md

 ---
 ## Sections
 Each section on the Home Page - everything except for the Carousel - is created with a `HomeSection` component.
 The component includes a title, a short description, and a `Button` linking to another page.
-The Home Page loads the sections from the `sections` array in `./src/contact/home.js`.
-Example `Section` objects are found below.
+The Home Page loads the sections from the `sections` array in [`../../constants/home.js`](../../constants/home.js).
+An example `Section` object can be found below.

 ```js
 {